Locally Prominent Semantic Features

 Each of the semantic tags can get associated with features of the plurality of images.
 Further, each of the features can become associated with a geographic location.

-The operations performed by the server computer can include determining landmarks, including the features that satisfy entropic criteria associated with a localized prominence of each of the features.
+The operations performed by the server computer can include determining landmarks, including the features that meet entropic criteria associated with a localized prominence of each of the features.

 The server computer can store or otherwise include machine-learned models.
 For example, the machine-learned models can include various machine-learned models.
 Example machine-learned models include neural networks or other multi-layer non-linear models.
 Example neural networks include feed-forward neural networks, deep neural networks, recurrent neural networks, and convolutional neural networks.
 Examples of the machine-learned models get discussed.

 The computer and the server can train the machine-learned models via interaction with the training computer that is communicatively connected and coupled over the network.
-The training computer can be separate from the server computer or a portion of the server computer.
+The training computer can become separate from the server computer or a part of the server computer.

 More On Machine Learning Behind Finding Locally Prominent Semantic Features

 The training computer includes processors and memory.
-The processors can be any suitable processing device (e.g., a processor core, a microprocessor, an ASIC, an FPGA, a controller, a microcontroller, etc.).
-They can be one processor or a plurality of processors that are operatively connected.
+The processors can use any suitable processing device (e.g., a processor core, a microprocessor, an ASIC, an FPGA, a controller, a microcontroller, etc.).
+They can use one processor or a plurality of processors that are operatively connected.
 The memory can include non-transitory computer-readable storage mediums, including RAM, ROM, EEPROM, EPROM, flash memory devices, magnetic disks, etc., and combinations thereof.
 The memory can store data and instructions executed by the processor to cause the training computer to perform operations.
 In some implementations, the training computer includes or is otherwise implemented by server computers.

 The training computer can include a model trainer that trains the machine-learned machine machine-learned models, respectively, stored at the computer and the server computer using various training or learning techniques, including, for example, backward propagation of errors.
 In some implementations, performing backward propagation of errors can include performing truncated backpropagation through time.
 The model trainer can perform several generalization techniques (e.g., weight decays, dropouts, etc.) to improve the generalization capability of the trained models.

-If the searcher has provided consent, the training examples can be provided by the computer.
+If the searcher has provided consent, the training examples can become provided by the computer.
 The machine-learned models provided to the computer can train the training computer on user-specific data received from the computer.
 In some instances, this process can become referred to as personalizing the model.

 The model trainer can include computer logic utilized to provide desired functionality.
 The model trainer can get implemented in hardware, firmware, and software controlling a general-purpose processor.
 For example, in some implementations, the model trainer includes program files stored on a storage device, loaded into memory, and executed by processors.
 In other implementations, the model trainer includes sets of computer-executable instructions that get stored in a tangible computer-readable storage medium, including RAM hard disk or optical or magnetic media.

 The training computer can perform operations, including accessing image data, including a plurality of images associated with semantic tags.
 Each of the semantic tags can get associated with features of the plurality of images.
 Further, each of the features can get associated with a geographic location.
-The operations performed by the training computer can include determining landmarks, including the features that satisfy entropic criteria associated with a localized prominence of each of the features.
+The operations performed by the training computer can include determining landmarks, including the features that meet entropic criteria associated with a localized prominence of each of the features.

 The operations performed by the training computer can also include determining, based at least in part on context data associated with a location of a vantage point on a path, including a plurality of locations, the landmarks associated with the vantage point.
 Furthermore, the operations performed by the training computer can include generating navigational data, including indications associated with the landmarks.